 The Similans are uninhabited except for the national park facilities.
 No hotels, no bars, no noise... but in high season one helluva lot of divers and day trippers.
-There is talk of limiting numbers, but I don't reckon it will happen.
-Maybe 10 years ago it was pretty much only liveaboards heading there, but these days there are lots of speedboats heading out from Khao Lak on day trips for snorkeling and that "remote island paradise" experience.
-I must say, aside from the beach at Island 8 in what is called Donald Duck Bay (where you can climb up the rocks for a great view), I have never had a problem with crowds.
+There has been some limit imposed on numbers since about 2016.
+When I first went in 2000 it was pretty much only diving liveaboards heading there, but these days there are lots of speedboats heading out from Khao Lak on day trips for snorkeling and that "remote island paradise" experience.
+I must say, aside from the beach at Island 8 in what is called Donald Duck Bay (where you can climb up the rocks for a great view), I never had a problem with crowds.
 The day trippers generally all go to the same places for snorkeling, which does not affect the dive boats.
 You do sometimes get a few dive boats on the same spot (or more than a few at Koh Bon or Richelieu Rock), but I've never found this to be a worry.

 For me, the Similan Islands are a special place.
 My reason for staying here - at least initially - was the diving.
 After my first season diving the Similans, I was back in Phuket.
 I met a girl who was working in the office for the same dive company.
 The rest is history (read more on my About Jamie page!)

 Similan Links...
-You can book diving with me at Sunrise Divers where I was manager for many years.
+You can book diving at Sunrise Divers where I was manager for many years.

 • Similan Islands Information, Photos, Dive Site Guide